progdaif/incentives/docs/steps.README.md

 - I created a service for calculating points for  user and depended on criteria to do this.

-- I created route linked to the controller that service is injected Into
+- I created route linked to the controller that service is injected Into.

-- I updated core classes for better architectural design
+- I updated core classes for better architectural design.

+- I created 5 test cases for user permissions, expired points, exchanged points and normal points at specific time.